 There are other reasons why protein powder can play an important part of your kid’s diet, especially if they fit one of the categories below:

-They don’t want meat or other protein sources such as eggs or beans.
-If you’re faced with a fussy eater then they are most likely missing out on their recommended protein intake.
 Get your kids into the kitchen and let them create their own healthy tasty smoothie.
 If they make it – they will eat it.
 I love banana, rice milk, ice and a scoop of protein.
 You can boost calcium by adding a spoonful of tahini, and boost fibre and omega 3 by adding ground flaxseeds.

 The International Journal of Obesity reports that the family environment is the main influence on what our children eat, and studies show that when parents eat fruit and vegetables regularly, so do their kids.
 So feed your family the right kinds of foods and combine this with the regular daily exercise needed to build a strong healthy body.
-Making your kids a nutritious smoothie filled with wholefruits, leafy greens, protein and essential nutrients they need to thrive will ensure that they will grow into healthy adults.
+Making your kids a nutritious smoothie filled with whole fruits, leafy greens, protein and essential nutrients they need to thrive will ensure that they will grow into healthy adults.

 You should be looking for a protein that is free from additives, gluten, artificial sweeteners and fillers as these ingredients can actually cause digestive and bloating issues, contribute to weight gain and poor nutrient absorption.
+See my post on the ingredients you don't want in a protein powder.